Betty Who: ‘I’d follow Katy Perry’s whipped cream bra into hell’

 Amazing.

 “Phenomenal.
 I’m, like, obsessed with him entirely.
 We had so much fun in the studio.
 I also did some really cool songs with Claude Kelly [Miley, Britney] and some with Martin Johnson [Avril, Christina Perri].
-It’s a very eclectic group of pop writers all around that have worked on my album.”betty who
+It’s a very eclectic group of pop writers all around that have worked on my album.”

 You’re a big fan of Katy Perry – and told us last year you were having some difficulties getting into her new album Prism.
 Is that still the case?